 See Maryland’s waterways and landscapes through American Indian eyes.
 Immerse yourself in a woodland setting and explore a replica Piscataway Indian Village at Jefferson Patterson Park and Museum.
 Then tour the Maryland Archaeological Lab to see Indian artifacts firsthand.
 Take part in a Pow Wow or cultural event and meet one of the many modern day Maryland Indians.
 Sample authentic food, see a ceremonial dance and purchase native crafts.
 Travel to the Baltimore American Indian Center and discover the stories of native peoples living in an urban area.
 On the Eastern Shore, stop at the Nause-Waiwash Band of the Nanticoke Indian Tribe’s Longhouse.
 Learn about the historic Nanticoke’s interactions with the English at the Captain John Smith Nanticoke River Discovery Center in Vienna.

-Make the leap from the monopoly board to the real life B&O Railroad, home of the first 13 miles of railroad track in America.
-Chartered in 1827, the Baltimore & Ohio Railroad began regular passenger service in 1830, today, the Baltimore’s B&O Railroad Museums in Baltimore, home to one of the most important collections of rolling stock in the world, is a must stop for rail history buffs and your favorite Thomas obsessed tyke alike.
-Other great stops include the Brunswick Railroad Museum with its 1700 square foot HO Scale model railroad.
+Make the leap from the Monopoly board to the real life B&O Railroad, home of the first 13 miles of railroad track in America.
+Chartered in 1827, the Baltimore & Ohio Railroad began regular passenger service in 1830.
+Today, Baltimore’s B&O Railroad Museum, home to one of the most important collections of rolling stock in the world, is a must-stop for rail history buffs and your favorite Thomas-obsessed tyke alike.
+Other great stops include the Brunswick Railroad Museum with its 1,700 square foot HO Scale model railroad.
 And there’s no better way to see the rugged mountains of Western Maryland than a trip on the Western Maryland Scenic Railroad a historic train trip through the mountains of Cumberland.

-Walk, Bike, and even take a Mule Pulled Barge Ride through the Centuries on the C&O Canal
+Walk, Bike, and Even Take a Mule-Pulled Barge Ride Through the Centuries on the C&O Canal